 - Insert the inside brake lining into the brake caliper and fix with bolt 1. - Insert the external brake lining into the brake caliper and slide the bolts in all the way.

-- Mount locking split pins 2.
+- Mount the locking split pins 2.

-- Operate the hand brake lever repeatedly until the brake linings lie on the brake disc and there is a tight spot.
+- Operate the hand brake lever repeatedly until the brake linings are in contact with the brake disc and there is a pressure point.

-- Install the wheel/wheels. (
+- Install the wheel/wheels. ( p.
+126)

-p.
-108)